Gamify-IT/docs/dev-manuals/test-plans/README.md

 ## Folder structure

-the test plans belong to their corresponding folder.
+The test plans belong to their corresponding folder.
 For example, a test plan created for the Moorhuhn frontend:

 ```
 test-plans/minigames/moorhuhn/frontend/plans